Why use music?

 - Libraries Catalog allows you to search for scores, CDs, audio and video cassettes, and DVDs.

 - Limit your search by going to "Advanced Search" and selecting "Score" or "Audio" from the "Material Type" dropdown.
+(Not sure what type of score you need?
+Explore our Types of scores and how to find them guide for more information!)

 - To search for LPs you'll have to use the card catalog at the Music Library (70 Ferguson Hall).